matheushw/Plantshop/README.md

 #### Rent Flower (Special Feature)
 In this page users will be able to schedule a flower rent.

+#### Inventory
+In the Admin Page, there is the option to manage the inventory.
+In this page, all the products will be displayed and some funcionionalities will be available (add, update and remove products).

 ## Comments About the Code
 Our entire website is curentily built using HTML5 and CSS3.